data-integration-toolkit/ditk/extraction/relation/local_global_crnn/README.md

 ### Acquire Data
 Because of the size of dataset, the project provides script to download all required dataset/embedding.
-Go to Data folder and run the script
+Go to Data folder and run the script(Note that Downloading Google News Embedding could take a long time )
 ```
-cd data
+cd Data
 bash getData.sh
 ```